cmu-hgc-mac/HGC_DB_postgres/documentation/pg_hba_documentation.md

 - For numerical IP addresses, **`/32` must be included after the address.**
 - Do **NOT** include `/32` for human-readable hostname.

+# Restart postgreSQL
+Closing and opening pgAdmin4 should restart postgreSQL

 # Test connection
 After adding the station hostname to the database, run the following in `python3` at that station with the appropriate **database hostname and password** for the default `postgres` user and database.